-FY2020 Accomplishments: The NMB submitted all applicable financial reports, to date, and has continued to adhere to OMB Circulars A-11, A-123, and A-136.
-In FY 2020 the Agency the received another "Green" scorecard from the U.S. Department of Treasury for various reporting and reconciliation requirements and analyses.
+FY 2021 / FY 2022 (to date) Accomplishments: The NMB submitted all applicable financial reports, to date, and has continued to adhere to OMB Circulars A-11, A-123, and A-136.
+In FY 2021 the Agency the received another "Green" scorecard from the U.S. Department of Treasury for various reporting and reconciliation requirements and analyses.